curl/curl/docs/GOVERNANCE.md

 security team.
 It can also be reached on the security email address.

 The core team nominates and invites new members to the team when it sees fit.
-There is no open member voting or formal candidateship.
+There is no open member voting or formal ways to be a candidate.
 Active participants in the curl project who want to join the core team can ask to join.

 The core team is a board of advisors.
 It deals with project management subjects that need confidentiality or for other reasons cannot be dealt with